tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 ```

   - stress testing passive objects
-    - most objects don't start threads themselves but have multiple threads "pass through" them and alter their state.
+    - most objects don't start threads themselves but have multiple threads "pass-through" them and alter their state.
 In such cases, an object must synchronize access to any state that might cause a race condition
-    - to stress-test the synchronization of a passive object, the test must start its own threads to call the object.
-When all the threads have finished, the state of the object should be the same as if those calls had happened in sequence.
+    - to stress-test the synchronization of a passive object, the test must start its threads to call the object.
+When all the threads have finished, the object's state should be the same as if those calls had happened in sequence.
   - synchronizing test thread with background threads
     - avoid sleep/delay
     - use jMock's Synchroniser for synchronizing between test and background threads, based on whether a state machine has entered or left a given state